s12wu/picam-audio-spectrum-timeline/README.md

 ## TODO
 * When deleting a video using the web interface, it doesn't delete the line from events.txt
-* Sometimes not the whole spectrum is shown, this has someting to do with the check if the video falls in the current tile in `imagegen.php`
-  Temporary fix: uncomment the big if statement and always run the code in it.
-Problem: very slow because all images are loaded, even those that aren't visible.

 ## Conclusion
 I have programmed this timeline for and directly on my RPi Zero watching a bird nesting box.
 If there is interest, I can create an automatic, convenient installation script.
 Feel free to give it a star or create an issue if you are interested.